soyoahn/soyoahn.github.io/now.md

 ## This Site
 - Haven't yet customized the template CSS.
 I especially want to: (1) Change the heading styles (2) Add a floating generated TOC for the desktop version (3) Possibly change the main font.
 - Need to add my UI string samples somehow.
-I think I lost the ones from IBM (it was probably too long ago anyway), but the rest of my samples are from internal, homegrown software. 🤔
+I think I lost the ones from IBM (it was probably too long ago anyway), but the rest of my samples are from internal, homegrown software and I forgot to take screenshots before I left those companies. 🤔

 ## What's On My Mind Lately
 - Enclosure of the human right to use one's brain.